titania-research-labs/mev-tokyo/README.md

 - Ability to stay at the hacker house
 - Distribution of swag and flyers
-- Opportunity for a 5-10 minute speech
+- Opportunity for a lightning talk at the event

 ## Past Activities 📜
 ### MEV Tokyo Salon
 - Gathered about 60 [participants](https://x.com/keccak254/status/1716307800316608721) for discussions on MEV.
+- It was held in Tokyo on Oct 21, 2023.

 ### Titania Research House
-- A small share house where researchers & engineer gathered.
+- A small share house where researchers & engineers gathered.
 - Had about 30 visitors and hosted [several events](https://note.com/vita5/n/n4da1314c89ed).